-The Oswald Innocence Campaign members base a grand claim by interpreting a single photograph and despite the people who have leant their name to such a cause, they lack supporting primary evidence.
-Seemingly, no room for contrary evidence and considerations is left and unless those who support this idea allow contrary views of evidence, this remains merely speculation.
-They have attached too much importance upon too little proof.
+The Oswald Innocence Campaign members have based a grand claim by interpreting a single blurred photograph and despite the people who have leant their name to such a cause, they lack supporting primary evidence.
+Seemingly, no room for contrary evidence and considerations is left and this idea remains merely speculation because they have attached too much importance upon too little proof.
 No single blurred picture is able to solve this case, the evidence must be clear to do so.

 "We, the members of the Oswald Innocence Campaign, maintain that at the time of President Kennedy's assassination, Lee Harvey Oswald was standing in the doorway of the Texas School Book Depository, where he was photographed by James "Ike" Altgens, which is clearly evident upon close examination of the photograph."
 (Oswald Innocence Campaign Members Statement)

 The previous "Members Statement" in my view is unfortunate and those pursuing largely unbiased research should not require others to conform to ideas or speculations.
 A new member should "...inform Ralph that you endorse this."
 Biased requirements for membership are not a new concept and they do not serve as a reasonable approach to inquiry.
 Instead, allow people to make their own judgments based on a majority of evidence.